How The NDP Race Will Feel Like 'Canadian Idol' In 2017

 NDP national director Robert Fox speaks to HuffPost Canada.
 (Photo: Althia Raj/HuffPost)

-He notes that no one surprising has shown an interest in the party’s leadership contest — no one has yet declared.
+He notes that no one surprising has shown an interest in the party’s leadership contest.
 Fundraising is in free fall — from an unusually high level of support a year ago of $9.2 million raised to a drastic decline of $973,007, according to the latest quarterly returns this past September.

 He even suggests that some New Democrats are happy with what they are seeing from the Liberals under Prime Minister Justin Trudeau.